joseph-greiner/tridex_mods/README.md

  Addition of Revo nozzle holders and USB access to the front skirt.

 ## Printer configuration
  Full set of Klipper IDEX macros to enable full use of your printer with minimal configuration on your part.
-Works best with my Prusa Slicer configuration
+Works best with my Prusa Slicer configuration.

 ## Slicer Configuration
  This is my current Prusa Slicer configuration, including any custom gcode that helps the macros in the printer configuration work.